robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 6. Go back to step 2, repeating the process.
 7. Iterate until you decide to stop the training process ( because the model is good enough or you don't want to wait any longer).

+A simple way to figure out whether a weight should be increased by a bit or decreased by a bit would be to just try it: increase or decrease and see if the loss goes up or down.
+This process is a bit slow though.
+Calculus allows us to directly figure out in which direction, and by roughly how much, to change each weight, without having to try all these changes.